cacheMon/libCacheSim-python/README.md

 ### Python Hook Cache Overview

-The `PythonHookCachePolicy` allows you to define custom caching behavior through Python callback functions.
+The `PluginCache` allows you to define custom caching behavior through Python callback functions.
 This is perfect for:
 - Prototyping new cache algorithms
 - Educational purposes and learning
 - Research and experimentation